 If you don't get lasting relief after 3 injections, you're unlikely to get long-term relief with a fourth injection.
 We try to limit the amount of steroids you are given over a 6-month period to reduce the chance of side effects.
 If you are allergic to corticosteroids, specific local anesthetics, or ionic contrast, tell your doctor.If you are taking an anticoagulant (Coumadin, Plavix, Warfarin, lovenox, aspirin), tell your doctor in advance to help you design a safe plan for the injection.
 You'll follow up with your doctor two weeks after the injection.

 If you still don't feel pain relief, you may be advised to repeat the injection.
 If you have a partial benefit but still have residual pain, a third injection may be recommended two weeks after the second.Does the injection (s) hurt?
 Most patients also receive sedatives and pain relievers intravenously, making the procedure easier to tolerate.
-Immediately after the injection, you may feel that the pain has gone away or has decreased.
-This is due to the local anesthesia injected.
+Immediately after the injection, you may feel that the pain has gone away or has decreased due to the local anesthesia injected.
 This may last for a variable period of time, depending on the medication that was injected.Keep track of your pain levels for at least 24 hours after the injection, as this information may be needed to help determine the next step in your treatment.

 This injection may not provide lasting relief, even if the short-term relief is drastic.
 You may feel some pain at the injection site.How long does the effect of the medication last?
 It depends on the medication being injected.
 Your doctor may not tell you how long you can wait for relief, as this may be part of the information that determines if you have responded as expected or if it is a “placebo response”.Who should not get this injection?
 If you are allergic to any of the medications you are going to inject, you should not receive the injection.
 Your doctor may tell you to stop taking blood thinners before the procedure.

 If you have an active infection, your doctor may postpone the procedure until you are better.A facet block is an injection of local anesthetic and steroids into a spinal joint.
 A medial branch block is similar, but the medication is placed outside the joint space, near the nerve that supplies the joint, called the medial branch (a steroid can be used or not).
-If the facet joint block is effective in relieving pain, the procedure may be repeated up to three times a year.Fluoroscopy, a form of real-time radiography, or CT, is used to guide the placement of the needle in the facet joint.
+If the facet joint block is effective in relieving pain, it can be repeated up to three times a year.Fluoroscopy or computed tomography (CT) is used to guide placement of a needle in a facet joint.
 Injecting a local anesthetic around these nerves causes numbness in the sacroiliac joint.